TL;DR

 - Brand trust at scale.
 Most American adults recognize the BBB name and understand at least roughly what an A+ rating implies.
 That instant recognition saves a lot of explanation for a homeowner deciding who to call.
 ProFix has to earn that recognition; BBB already has it.

 - The complaint-and-resolution program.
 When a job goes wrong, BBB offers a structured complaint and mediation channel.
 The business has an incentive to respond because unresolved complaints affect the letter grade.
-ProFix does not run a mediation program — for billing disputes we point homeowners to the Ohio Attorney General's consumer protection office.
+ProFix does not run a mediation program — for billing disputes we point homeowners to the relevant state consumer protection office.

 - Nationwide and binational coverage.
 BBB chapters cover the United States and Canada.
-For homeowners moving between states, BBB is portable in a way ProFix is not.
+For homeowners moving between the US and Canada, BBB's complaint history can be portable across markets and categories.

 - Standards-of-trust framework.
 BBB's published standards (build trust, advertise honestly, tell the truth, be transparent, honor promises, be responsive, safeguard privacy, embody integrity) are a useful framework even for businesses that choose not to pay for Accreditation.